 Before your business begins taking clients or customers, you will have to decide what type of business you want you to start.
 There are many different types of businesses classifications, but selecting the right one can be challenging.
 Hiring a trusted small business accountant can help with this decision, and we are dedicated to connecting you with the best option for your unique needs.

 An entity is the classification of the business’s structure of operation.
-A business can take a variety of forms and our Garner small business accountants can guide you on the best option so you create the right type of business.
+A business can take a variety of forms and our Garner small business accountant can guide you on the best option so you create the right type of business.

 Here are the types of entities your Garner business can be classified as: